grebdioZ/ag2_experiments/README.md

 This project demonstrates multi-agent conversational workflows using the Autogen (AG2) framework.
 It includes swarm orchestration examples for airline customer service scenarios, such as flight modification, cancellation, and lost baggage handling.

+This was taken and adapted from the AG2 examples.

 # HOWEVER

 1. I could not get this to work with the OpenAI Azure backend.
 When executing I get